nguyentdnb95/ebook-trade-technical/technical-analysics-en.md

+# PART 1.
+Technical Theory

-# Chapter one The Technical Approach to Trading and Investing
+## Chapter 1.
+The Technical Approach to Trading and Investing
 Few human activities have been so exhaustively studied during the past century, from so many angles and by so many different sorts of people, as has the buying and selling of corporate securities.
 The rewards which the